rstegg/rstegg.github.io/_posts/2017-12-11-react-structure.md

 ---
+layout: post
 title: "Writing React and Redux Applications: A Detailed Look Into Structuring Projects"
 date: 2017-12-11 09:04:23
-categories: [javascript]
+description: Looking for the best ways to structure React and Redux applications.
 tags: [javascript, code, structure]
 ---